SymbioticEDA/riscv-formal/README.md

 - A processor-independent formal description of the RISC-V ISA
 - A set of formal testbenches for each processor supported by the framework
 - The specification for the [RISC-V Formal Interface (RVFI)](docs/rvfi.md) that must be implemented by a processor core to interface with `riscv-formal`.
+- Some auxiliary proofs and scripts, for example to prove correctness of the ISA spec agains riscv-isa-sim.

 See [cores/picorv32/](cores/picorv32/) for example bindings for the PicoRV32 processor core.